 Inclusivity and Outreach: The parable also speaks to the inclusivity of God's kingdom.
-Just as the woman searches for the lost coin, Anabaptists believe in reaching out to those who are marginalized, lost, or overlooked by society, reflecting Jesus' own minfinding the coin parallels the joy in heaven tance and God's readiness to forgive.
-This formative power of repentance and the grace of repentance. available to all.
+Just as the woman searches for the lost coin, Anabaptists believe in reaching out to those who are marginalized, lost, or overlooked by society, reflecting Jesus' own ministry.